-- Topic: The Bylaws of the Rochester Institute of Technology (the "Institute"), Article XVII, Section 2, delegate to the Audit Committee of the Board of Trustees (the "Committee") authority "to perodically appraise the internal control and accounting systems of the Institute."
+- Topic: The Bylaws of the Rochester Institute of Technology (the "university"), Article XVI, Section 2, delegate to the Audit Committee of the Board of Trustees (the "Committee") authority "to periodically appraise the internal control and accounting systems of the Institute."
 By adopting this Audit Committee Charter, the Board of Trustees (the "Board") makes more specific the charge it gives to the Committee.

-- Charge: By virtue of its delegated authority, the Committee is charged to assist the Board of Trustees in fulfilling its responsibility to oversee the Administrative Management's (the "Management") conduct of the Institute's system of internal control, reporting and accounting systems, which includes overview of the financial statements and other financial information provided by the Institute and its subsidiaries to any governmental or regulatory body, the public, financial institutions and the Institute's internal community.
-The Committee is charged to recommend to the Board and engage upon Board approval, the independent auditors for the Institute annually and to give oversight to the annual Independent audit of the Institute's financial statements.
-The Committee is also charged to oversee as well the general compliance of the Institute with applicable laws and regulations, and policies and procedures established by the Board.
+- Charge: By virtue of its delegated authority, the Committee is charged to assist the Board in fulfilling its responsibility to oversee Administrative Management's ("Management") conduct of the university’s system of internal control, reporting and accounting systems, which includes overview of the financial statements and other financial information provided by the university and its subsidiaries to any governmental or regulatory body, the public, financial institutions and the university’s internal community.
+The Committee is charged to recommend to the Board and engage upon Board approval, the independent auditors for the university annually and to give oversight to the annual independent audit of the university’s financial statements.
+The Committee is also charged to oversee the general compliance of the university with applicable laws and regulations, and policies and procedures established by the Board.

-- Access to Information: The Committee may request any independent auditor, expert, officer, trustee, agent or employee of the Institute to appear before it to report on the financial condition of the Institute or any other aspect of the Institute's operation and answer any questions the Committee might have.
+- Access to Information: The Committee may request any independent auditor, expert, officer, trustee, agent or employee of the university to appear before it to report on the financial condition of the university or any other aspect of the university’s operation and answer any questions the Committee might have.
 The Committee has full access to all records and facilities for this purpose.

-- Oversight Scope Defined: The role and responsibility of the Committee is oversight.
-Management is responsible for preparing the financial statements, governmental and other reports of the Institute, for operating the Institute, including its financial and accounting systems, and for assuring compliance with applicable laws and regulations and with policies and procedures approved by the Board.
-The internal auditors have responsibility for the examination and evaluation of the adequacy and effectiveness of the Institute's governance, risk management process, and system of internal controls in carrying out assigned responsibilities to achieve the Institute's stated goals, standards, and objectives.
-The external auditors are responsible for auditing the Institute's financial statements and such other functions as they are specifically approved and engaged to audit by the Committee.
+Oversight Scope Defined: The role and responsibility of the Committee is oversight.
+Management is responsible for preparing the financial statements, governmental and other reports of the university, for operating the university, including its financial systems, and for assuring compliance with applicable laws and regulations and with policies and procedures approved by the Board.
+The internal auditors have responsibility for the examination and evaluation of the adequacy and effectiveness of the university’s governance, risk management process, and system of internal controls in carrying out assigned responsibilities to achieve the university’s stated goals, standards, and objectives.
+The external auditors are responsible for auditing the university’s financial statements and such other functions as they are specifically approved and engaged to audit by the Committee.

-- Reliance on Management, Auditor, and Advisory Information: It is recognized that Management, the internal auditors, and the external auditors have more time, knowledge and detailed information about the Institute than the volunteer members of the Committee.
-Consequently, in carrying out its oversight function, the Committee is not providing expert or special assurance as to the Institute's financial statements or professional certification as to the work of the Institute's staff or of the outside auditors.
+Reliance on Management, Auditor, and Advisory Information: It is recognized that Management, the internal auditors, and the external auditors have more time, knowledge and detailed information about the university than the volunteer members of the Committee.
+Consequently, in carrying out its oversight function, the Committee is not providing expert or special assurance as to the university’s financial statements or professional certification as to the work of the university’s staff or of the outside auditors.
 In discharging their duties, the members of the Committee may rely on information, opinions, reports or statements, including financial statements or other financial data, prepared or presented by officers, employees, internal or external counsel, public accountants, committees of the Board duly designated with authority in particular areas, or other persons whom the members believe are reliable and competent in the matters presented, provided that in so relying the member is acting in good faith and with that degree of diligence, care and skill which ordinarily prudent audit committee members would exercise under similar circumstances.
-The Chief Audit Executive is charged with presenting all significant deficiencies and material weaknesses to the Committee including expedient contact with the Committee Chairperson when such deficiencies and weaknesses have not been satisfactorily resolved by Institute Management.
+The Chief Audit Executive is charged with presenting all significant control deficiencies and material weaknesses to the Committee including expedient contact with the Committee Chairman when such deficiencies and weaknesses have not been satisfactorily resolved by university management.

 The following functions are appropriate common recurring activities of the Committee in carrying out its oversight function.
 These functions are set forth as a guide with the understanding that the Committee may diverge from this guide as appropriate under the circumstances.